AQI in California Guidelines: AQI’s Impact on Schools

 Before you ask what these guidelines are, let’s try to understand what AQI is and why it matters so much, particularly in the context of schools and CIF sports.

-The AQI measures the level of air pollution in an area.
+The AIR Quality Index (AQI) measures the level of air pollution in an area.
 Think of it as a weather forecast for air, except it tells you how many pollutants are floating around in the air you breathe.

 The AQI considers five major pollutants: